 Influenza - Treat early on

-- Wash hands carefully each time after going to toilet, before eating, after blowing your nose and after going outside.
+- Wash your hands carefully when you go to the toilet, before you eat, after sneezing and after returning indoors.

 - Avoid touching your face with your fingers because touching your face helps the viruses access the mucous membranes of the respiratory system.

 - Direct your coughs away from other people and cough into a disposable tissue or your sleeve if you have been diagnosed with the disease.